JasonMore/react-performance-examples/README.md

 **Component Architecture**
 - (SRP) Many feature components are too large and complex.
-- (SRP) Render methods are overly long.
+- (SRP) Render methods that are long.
 - (SoC) Components often mix data transformation, state, and conditional rendering into one block.
 - (encap) Multiple components defined in a single file reduce clarity and reusability.